 However, it tends to rain here more than Dublin, with almost half of the year likely to be wet.

 5. Go to the zoo for a unique sight!

 Belfast Zoo boasts a curious critter you won’t find anywhere else on the island or in the UK.
 The animal in question is the Goodfellow’s Tree Kangaroo, and it really is as interesting-looking as it sounds!

 6. The Titanic was built in Belfast.

 Belfast is famous for being the birthplace of the Titanic.
 The ill-fated ship was built in the city in 1912, and to this day, there is a museum dedicated to its building and the lives of all of those on board.

 7. The city has been a leader in women’s rights.

 The city led the way for women’s rights at educational facilities for many years.
 Over a decade before Oxford University would start admitting women, Belfast’s Queen’s University was already allowing female faculty members on the board.

 Belfast is home to world record-breaking cranes.
 Named Samson and Goliath, the two cranes are said to be the biggest of their kind on the planet, in the sense that they are completely free-standing.
-Samson is the bigger of the two at 106 metres in height, while Goliath is 96 metres tall.
+Samson is the bigger of the two at 106 meters in height, while Goliath is 96 meters tall.

 Belfast remains very popular with tourists thanks to its history and its rebirth following the Good Friday Agreement.
 In fact, it’s thought the city brings in hundreds of millions of pounds in tourism money each year.